RobertoRuizR/GBTD_litrev_traitcat_cleaning/README.md

 Files in bib/literature_review folder:

-- *literature_review_references_v1*: Final list of references obtained from the literature review carried out for the obtention of bat functional trait data.
+- *literature_review_references_v1*: List of references obtained from the literature review carried out for the obtention of bat functional trait data.
 Reported as . bib and .docx files.

 Files in bib/trait_categories folder: